robcarver17/skipperman/docs/ideas.md

 - overwrite / fill copy options for patrol boats
 - add PB2 () to patrol boats rendering
+- exclude both copy buttons when one is superflous

 ### General required before handover to Jonny: